gregwhitaker/netifi-springboot-example-screencast/README.md

 ## Running the Example
 Follow the steps below to run the example:

 1. Ensure you have a running Netifi Broker.
-If not, run the following command in this project directory to start a new broker:
+If not, run the following commands to start a new broker:

+        cd docker
         docker-compose up

 2. In a new terminal, run the following command to start the `hello-service`: